Argonne, UNLV, UChicago scientists confirm water ‘trapped’ in diamonds deep below Earth’s surface

 Under a DOE grant, an Argonne/Albemarle research team is investigating processes that would streamline the commercial production of lithium hydroxide from brine resources at Albemarle’s plant in Nevada’s Clayton Valley.
 The Silver Peak site is said to be the only lithium-producing resource in the United States.

 The team’s goal is to design a novel technology that would eliminate steps in the current state- of-the-art process by going directly from lithium chloride to lithium hydroxide.
 Such a technology, scientists believe, would mark a pivotal discovery in advancing green technology.

 Argonne, UNLV recycle used fuel from nuclear reactors

-Collaborating with chemist Artem V. Gelis at the University of Nevada, Las Vegas, Argonne researchers leveraged the flexibility of 3D printing to improve the recycling process to recover up to 97% of used fuel from nuclear reactors and extract elements with the longest half-life.
+Collaborating with chemist Artem V. Gelis at UNLV, Argonne researchers leveraged the flexibility of 3D printing to improve the recycling process to recover up to 97% of used fuel from nuclear reactors and extract elements with the longest half-life.
 Their new approach could drastically reduce the amount of used fuel stored and the time it remains hazardous.